section-engineering-education/engineering-education/content/articles/SendRedirect-in-Servlet-Collaboration/index.md

 ### Prerequisites
 - It's necessary to have a basic understanding of Java and the servlet's introduction part.
 - It is necessary to have a basic understanding of the `RequestDispatcher()` method.
 You can learn more about it by clicking [here](https://www.section.io/engineering-education/servlet-request-and-servlet-collaboration/#requestdispatcher-methods).
-- Install an open-source editor, such as [Eclipse](https://www.eclipse.org/downloads/packages/release/kepler/sr1/eclipse-ide-java-developers), [Netbeans](https://netbeans.apache.org/download/index.html), etc. In this article, we will use Eclipse IDE.
+- Install a Java editor like [Eclipse](https://www.eclipse.org/downloads/packages/release/kepler/sr1/eclipse-ide-java-developers), [Netbeans](https://netbeans.apache.org/download/index.html) on your computer.
+In this article, we will use Eclipse IDE.
 - Your machine should have Tomcat Server installed.
 It's available for download on their official [website](https://tomcat.apache.org/).
 We'll use TomCat version 10 in this case.

 ### Table of content